The Plum Card® from American Express®

 Is it worth it to pay the annual fee of $250 (waived the first year) for this billing safety cushion?
 It depends on if you’ll save that much on interest charges over the course of the year.
 And, if you’ll get the maximum value of the other perks, including free additional employee cards and purchases made through the OPEN savings plan.

-There’s a a late payment penalty of 1.5% plus 2.99% of any past due amount (minimum of $38) so unless you’re confident you can pay the bills on time and ideally earn the early-pay bonus, you may be better off with another card.
+There’s a late payment penalty of $38 or 1.5% of the past due amount, whichever is greater.
+Plus if you miss paying for two billing periods in a row, the fee is the greater of $38 or 2.99% of the past due amount.
+So unless you’re confident you can pay the bills on time and ideally earn the early-pay bonus, you may be better off with another card.

 If your cash flow is erratic, or you’re a Type A who pays bills they moment they arrive, this card might work for you.
 For everyone else, we’d suggest a card that pays higher rewards back in the categories you spend the most.